damir-manapov/thoughts-on-hybrid-storage-via-sagas/README.md

 * How to handle partial updates?
 * What is the key metrics?
 * What is the key use cases we want to measure performance for to asses applicability of the concept?
+* Possibility of migration one uniquiness schema to another due to chosen uniquiness storage;